Help us give the 1356 her voice back!

 Speak up for Missoula’s 1356!

 Community response is an important part of grants, fundings and permissions.
 Please let us know by checking “yes” in the box below if you’d like to see this historic engine maintained.
 We’d also love to hear your questions, suggestions, and welcome your expertise.
-You can sign up for our mailing list here too, and here’s a link to our previous newsletters.
+You can sign up for our mailing list here too.
+Please know that we’re working on volunteer opportunities.
+We’re especially in need of licensed contractors.

 NP X1356E, with NP 1356, Class S-4 locomotive moving freight between Missoula and Bonner, MT, June 23, 1942.